 A שהחיינו is said on a fruit that is not available all year round, and only available during its season.
 Here in E"Y this includes: avocado, peaches, cherries, mango, apricot, grapes, strawberries etc. The minhag is to say the bracha when eating the fruit for the first time.
 There are different minhagim if the bracha is said before the bracha on the fruit or after.
-The general minhag is to say the bracha on the fruit, eat a little and then say the bracha on the fruit, eat a little and then say when we will be finishes eating this fruit to say.
+The general minhag is to say the bracha on the fruit, eat a little and then say when it is one has until he finishes eating this fruit to say.
 If one has two new fruits in front of him, one when is enough for both fruits.